Carbonique/gitlab-wireguard-runner/README.md

 The project is aimed at selfhosters and tinkerers wanting to use GitLab CI for deploying their applications or infrastructure.
 The project aims to:

-1. Minimize cost by scheduling a destroy of the GitLab runners
+1. Minimize costs by only spinning up runners when needed and by scheduling a destroy of the GitLab runners after a certain amount of time
-2. Maximize security by using Wireguard
+2. Maximize security by using Wireguard so you don't need to open many ports
 3. Maximize ease of use by providing a template which can be implemented in a `.gitlab-ci.yml` file.

 # How the template works